-- 388. The City agrees to provide all required safety equipment (i.e., protective eyewear, protective footwear, hearing protection) in compliance with Cal-OSHA regulations. - The following Safety Equipment and Protective Clothing provisions apply only to the Union(s) and classifications specifically noted.
+- 356. The City agrees to provide all required safety equipment (i.e., protective eyewear, protective footwear, hearing protection) in compliance with Cal-OSHA regulations. - 357.
+City Departments shall make available to represented employees, City-provided boots and clothing, no later than December 31st of each year such boots and/or clothing are to be provided in accordance with this MOU. - 358.
+The following Safety Equipment and Protective Clothing provisions apply only to the Union(s) and classifications specifically noted.
 Where specified herein, the employee may choose to receive overalls/coveralls or work pants.